 Narara Ecovillage – Taking Sustainability into Their Own Hands

-It all began with a dream, which is soon to become reality for up to 550 people.
-That dream is Narara Ecovillage, an environmentally, socially and economically sustainable world located in Narara New South Wales – an hour's drive north of Sydney.
-Pushing the boundaries of conventional building, water and power models in New South Wales, Narara Ecovillage aims to be carbon neutral – maybe even carbon positive – whilst building a stylish, inter-generational and friendly community.
-The ecovillage resides on 64 hectares of land, where 35 hectares is biologically diverse native forest, 15-20 hectares is reserved for development and the remaining area will be used for food production.
+It all began with a dream — one that is soon to become reality for up to 550 people.
+That dream is Narara Ecovillage: an environmentally, socially, and economically sustainable community located in Narara, New South Wales — just an hour’s drive north of Sydney.
+Pushing the boundaries of conventional building, water, and power models, Narara Ecovillage aims to be carbon neutral — maybe even carbon positive — while building a stylish, intergenerational, and friendly community.
+The ecovillage sits on 64 hectares of land, with 35 hectares of biologically diverse native forest, 15–20 hectares reserved for development, and the remainder used for food production.

-To achieve high levels of sustainability, the ecovillage has developed and applied various principles during the planning stages, which are simple yet effective steps towards making a difference to the environment.
-Some of these principles include replacing traditional fencing with shrubs and trees, encouraging construction of smaller homes made utilising sustainable materials, situating houses in the natural setting of the native forest and prioritising pedestrian and cycling access around the village with vehicle parking kept to the outskirts of the property.
-In addition to these simple yet effective principals, the ecovillage has equipped cutting edge technology for both power and water supply to its residents.
+To achieve high levels of sustainability, the ecovillage developed and applied a set of simple but effective planning principles.
+These include replacing traditional fencing with shrubs and trees, encouraging smaller homes built with sustainable materials, situating houses within the natural forest setting, and prioritising pedestrian and cycling access with vehicle parking kept to the outskirts.
+In addition to these principles, the village has adopted cutting-edge technologies for both power and water systems.

-For the village water supply, Narara Ecovillage was recently granted a community-owned water licence, which is a first for any community enterprise in New South Wales.
-This licence permits the ecovillage to provide its residents with drinking water from its own catchment and on-site dam.
-The damn has a capacity of 45 million litres, which is primarily fed by one of the tributaries of Narara Creek and supplemented by catchments in the surrounding Strickland State Forest.
-The licence also allows for the treatment of waste water that is to be used for flushing toilets, watering gardens and the agriculture needs of the ecovillage.
-These water initiatives allow the community to be 100% water self-sufficient.
-Acquiring the licence was not an easy process for the community, with award-winning water recycling company Aquacell assisting from initial development of the project to providing operational support for the running of the water system.
+On the water front, Narara Ecovillage holds a unique distinction — it was recently granted a community-owned water licence, the first of its kind for any community enterprise in New South Wales.
+This allows the village to supply residents with drinking water from its own catchment and 45-million-litre dam, fed by a tributary of Narara Creek and catchments in the surrounding Strickland State Forest.
+The licence also permits treatment and reuse of wastewater for toilet flushing, garden irrigation, and agricultural use.
+These initiatives make the community 100% water self-sufficient.
+The process of securing the licence was supported by award-winning water recycling company Aquacell, who provided assistance from project inception to operational rollout.

 Find out more about STIEBEL ELTRON's range of hot water heat pumps.